 Water and Lower Back Pain

 One of the common conditions we treat at our Physiotherapy clinics is lower back pain and pain in the spine.
 But what a lot of people don’t know is that dehydration can make these pains worse.
-That’s because the spine is not only made of 24-vertebrae bone to protect the spinal cord, but there’s also discs in between each of the vertebrae.
+That’s because the spine is not only made of 24-vertebrae bone to protect the spinal cord, but there are also discs in between each of the vertebrae.
 These intervertebral discs can be described as soft-jelly like substances in the body…and as you may have guessed, they’re composed of water.
 These discs act as a cushion for the spine and make movements much smoother and more comfortable.
 So when you’re dehydrated, these discs are not cushioning your movements like they should be, and can be the root cause of back pain in the lower, mid, upper back and neck.

 Why Water Is Important for Working Out